cesole/cookbook/README.md

 Select settings.
 Select ‘Reveal Config'.
 Add IP 0.0.0.0 and PORT 5000.
 From 'More' menu on the top right, select 'Restart all dynos'.
 View app: In settings, select Domain URL, NOT Git URL to view your hosted application.
-Deployed via Heroku: Daddy Does Dinner
-Please visit DEMO at https://cookbook-pierce.herokuapp.com/

-Credits
-Content
-The recipes came from the Easy Food website.
-Media
-The photos used in this site were obtained from Easy Food website.
-Acknowledgements
-I received inspiration for this project from Easy Food website.